The Mists of Avalon (miniseries): Part VI: Mordred learns his paternity and birthright

 Merlin, upon returning to Avalon, dies of old age and tiredness, with Viviane horribly upset, and Avalon filling with mist.
 Morgaine, ironically, finds her marriage to Uriens to be the few happy years her life would bring her.
 With Uriens and Accolon, for the first time in her life, she feels like part of a family.

 Meanwhile, in Scotland, Mordred, Morgaine's son by Arthur, has grown to manhood.
 Viviane comes to him in an apparition at the forest and tells him of his being next in line for the throne.
 Mordred takes this to heart and tells Morgause (whom he called "Mother") he is going to claim his birthright.
 When he arrives in Camelot, Arthur is planning to turn back the Saxons, who have come on Britain again in force.
 Mordred makes himself known to Arthur only as his nephew, his mother being Morgaine.
 Arthur is not told Mordred is his son, and Mordred is welcomed with open arms into Camelot.

 King Uriens dies, and Morgaine decides to go back to Avalon.
-Her entourage is attacked by the Saxons but escapes with injury.
-However, upon arriving at the border gate, the mists will not open for her, and Morgaine believes the Goddess has forsaken her.
+Her entourage is attacked by the Saxons but escapes with injury, but upon arriving at the border gate, the mists will not open for her, and Morgaine believes the Goddess has forsaken her.
 In despair, she crouches in the boat and lets herself float, only to be found by Igraine at the moat of Glastonbury convent, as she remains alive and living among the nuns.
 The women have a brief but happy reunion.

 Mordred and Arthur, overlooking the knights one day, begin a discussion about the next heir.
 Mordred insists Arthur should name someone, but Arthur still believes Gwenhwyfar might still bear a son.
 Mordred insists he choose someone before Arthur dies in battle.
 Arthur says he needs someone of his own descent.
 It is here that Mordred reveals himself as Arthur's son and that Morgaine was the "Virgin Huntress" whom he copulated with from many years ago.
 Gwenhwyfar overhears this and runs away, embarrassed and despairing.